Nexirift/support/docs/legal/terms-of-service.md

 ### 4.3 AI Training Prohibition

-!!! warning "AI Training Restrictions"
-    **Individuals and companies are strictly prohibited from using user content posted on Nexirift for training artificial intelligence models, machine learning systems, or similar technologies without explicit written consent from the content creator.** This includes but is not limited to text, images, videos, and any other user-generated content.
+Individuals and companies are strictly prohibited from using user content posted on Nexirift for training artificial intelligence models, machine learning systems, or similar technologies without explicit written consent from the content creator.
+This includes but is not limited to text, images, videos, and any other user-generated content.
 Automated scraping or collection of user content for AI training purposes is forbidden and the content creators hold the right to take legal action against those who violate this rule.

 ### 4.4 Federation

-**Your public content will be automatically shared with other Fediverse servers** - this is how federation works.
-Private content follows your privacy settings, but may still be visible to servers hosting your intended recipients. **Once content federates to other instances, we cannot control how it's stored, modified, or deleted by those servers.** Consider all federated content as potentially permanent and publicly accessible.
+Your public content will be automatically shared with other Fediverse servers - this is how federation works.
+Private content follows your privacy settings, but may still be visible to servers hosting your intended recipients.
+Please refer to the [privacy policy](privacy-policy.md) for more information.

 ## 5. Privacy and Data